Q. I forgot my members only password. What must I do?

 new Radio Amateurs licensed in your area.
 Please remember also to update

-ICASA with in two weeks of changing address.
+ICASA within two weeks of changing address.

 details on the SA Call book and if there are